vicmikhailov/spring-rest-react/web/TUTORIAL.md

 This project uses CSS variables and shadcn/tailwind conventions.

-Analogy: similar to centralized constants/theme objects in Java UI frameworks, but applied via CSS custom properties.
+**Java analogy**: Similar to a `Theme` class or a centralized `Colors` constants file in a Java UI framework.
+Instead of repeating hex codes everywhere, you use variables like `var(--primary)`.
+Tailwind makes this easier by giving you classes like `text-primary`.

 ---